Nechako White Sturgeon Recovery Initiative (NWSRI)

 In the last 50 years, the Nechako white sturgeon population has dropped from what some scientists believe was a minimum of 5000 fish to less than 300.
 And the vast majority of those fish are more than 40 years old.
 The lack of younger fish means that sturgeon are either not reproducing successfully or that the young are not surviving to adulthood.
 As sturgeon do not begin spawning until they are 20 to 40 years old, the lack of young sturgeon in the Nechako means that an entire generation is already missing.

 But it is not too late!
 With your help, and the help of other concerned citizens, organizations and governments, the Nechako white sturgeon can be saved.

 RECENT STURGEON NEWS AND NWSRI PROGRAMS

 A RECOVERY FACILITY FOR NECHAKO WHITE STURGEON!!

+A full broodstock program is planned for this spring and the intent is to capture 12 pairs of adults (24 adults).
 The facility will allow us to produce, raise and release up to 12,000 juvenile sturgeon each year back into the Nechako River.
+It is likely that the sturgeon produced this year will remain at the facility over the winter to allow them to grow larger prior to their release.
 Our hope is that these fish will be past the stage of recruitment failure identified by our Technical Working Group and therefore a greater number will survive to breeding age.

-To view the CKPG newstory, click this link: http://ckpg.com/vanderhoof-hatchery-made-permanent-video
+To view the CKPG newstory on the Recovery Facility, click this link: http://ckpg.com/vanderhoof-hatchery-made-permanent-video

 Every Sturgeon Counts!
 Learn about our Emergency Sturgeon Live Release Boat Kit Program.